Our Story

 Since then, we have been monitoring and banding the Red Siskin.
 The purpose of doing so is to estimate population numbers, understand connectivity between habitats and to monitor the stability of the population.

-We have also now begun to monitor the life cycle of the Red Siskin in order to fill in several scientific gaps.
-This includes observing diet, preferred habitat and nesting behaviour.
+We also monitored the life cycle of the Red Siskin in order to fill in several scientific gaps.
+This included observing diet, preferred habitat and nesting behaviour.

-Our aim from 2020, is to create a Community Based Conservation Management zone to provide long term protection for the species.
+Since 2020, we were able create a Community Based Conservation Management zone in collaboration with 5 communities to provide long term protection for the species.

 Beyond Siskins

-Next, we started Giant Anteater research and conservation.
+Next, we started a Giant Anteater research and conservation.
 Giant Anteaters are in decline, and our long term project will estimate their current population, establish the threats against them, and work with communities to create conservation activities.
-Katoonarib village has already established its own Giant Anteater Community Conservation Zone.
+The communities of Katoonarib, Shuliab and Sawriwau have already established their own Giant Anteater Community Conservation Zones.

 Not only that, but we are working to protect the critically endangered Hoary-Throated Spinetails and Rio Branco Antbirds.
 We are researching the way indigenous people use fire and how this affects the landscape.
 And now we have started research into an uncatalogued species of wild rabbit!